Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 Else, play $\stratWC$ during $\stepsWC(K_i)$ steps, then increment $i$ and go to $\typeA$. \end{itemize} By doing so, it is possible to show that $\strat_{1}^{inf}$ ensures an expected mean-payoff exactly equal to $\optimalExp$, as well as the worst-case requirement.
 For the worst-case, it suffices to apply the reasoning developed in Lemma~\ref{lem:mp_swecWC}.
 To show that~$\strat_{1}^{inf}$ achieves the expected value $\optimalExp$, the intuitive argument is that the probability that a period of type $\typeA$ is followed by a period of type $\typeB$ tends to zero as $K_i$ grows, since $\optimalExp > 0$.
 Therefore, the probability that $\stratWC$ is played infinitely many times is zero.
+Indeed, consider the example of Fig.~\ref{fig:mpRunningExample}.
+By playing $\strat_{1}^{inf}$ as above, $\playerOne$ can ensure the worst-case requirement and induce the optimal expected mean-payoff $2$, because the proportion of time spent following strategy $\stratExp$ will tend to one as the parameter $K_{i}$ tends to infinity.

-To illustrate this point, let us consider the example of Fig.~\ref{fig:mpRunningExample}.
-By playing $\strat_{1}^{inf}$ as defined above, $\playerOne$ can ensure the worst-case requirement and induce the optimal expected mean-payoff $2$, because the proportion of time spent following strategy $\stratExp$ will tend to one as the parameter $K_{i}$ tends to infinity.
+\textbf{Solving the $\BWC$ problem for infinite-memory strategies.} The problem was recently studied by Clemente and Raskin in~\cite{CR15}, where they showed that it also belongs in $\NPinter$.